Avishkar-s73/Ecommerce-Follow-Along-Project/README.md

 ## Milestone 8: Project Overview -

+- In this milestone we simply created the frontend part for the HomePage of our Website , And also learned how to route it.

+## Milestone 8: Project Overview -

-In this milestone we simply created the frontend part for the HomePage of our Website , And also learned how to route it.
+- In this milestone we simply created the frontend part for the HomePage of our Website , And also learned how to route it.